kristianmandrup/graphql-typescript-stripe-example/server/Readme.md

 Server is ready for action!

-Make sure you have created an `.env` file, see [Environment variables](./Env-variables.md) for details.
-If not, create the `.env` file and restart the server.

 ### Troubleshooting

 If TypeScript fails to build the dist on the image (via `tsc -b`), it could be well be an issue with uppercase vs lowercase letters in the filename.
 For file references in `import` statements, make sure they match the filename exactly!